bentoml/BentoML/docs/source/concepts.rst

 class) which gets called when client sent an inference request.
 User will need to annotate this method with :code:`@bentoml.api` decorator and pass in a Handler class, which defines the desired input format for the API function.
-For example, if your model is expecting tabular data as input, you can use :code:`DataframeHandler` for your API, e.g.:
+For example, if your model is expecting tabular data as input, you can use :code:`DataframeInput` for your API, e.g.: